chafiq1992/attendance-app/README.md

 During development the Vite dev server serves the app on `http://localhost:5173` and API requests are sent to the backend running on `http://localhost:8080`.
-When deploying, the backend will serve the compiled files from `frontend/dist` so the frontend and API share the same URL.
+When deploying, the Dockerfile builds the frontend and copies the compiled files from `frontend/dist` into the final image so the backend can serve them directly.
+No manual npm commands are needed in the deployment pipeline.

 ## Deploying